ellisme81/Certification/README.md

 Certification in Cloud Technologies, AI and ML and also Business with Finance for Strategies.

-FYI, *I don't Code anymore* and I LOVE scaling business using innovative technology!
+FYI, *I don't Code anymore* and I LOVE scaling business using innovative technology partnering with Seasoned Sr Leadership or C Executives.